PROFESSOR, DEPARTMENTS OF MEDICINE AND BIOENGINEERING

 Dr. Ideker has founded influential bioinformatic tools including Cytoscape, a popular network analysis platform which has been cited >12,000 times.
 Ideker serves on the Editorial Boards for Cell, Cell Reports, Nature Scientific Data, EMBO Molecular Systems Biology, and PLoS Computational Biology and is a Fellow of AAAS and AIMBE.

 He was named one of the Top 10 Innovators of 2006 by Technology Review magazine and was the recipient of the 2009 Overton Prize from the International Society for Computational Biology.
-His work has been featured in news outlets such as The Scientist, the San Diego Union Tribune, Forbes magazine, and the New York Times.
+His work has been featured in news outlets such as The Scientist, San Diego Union-Tribune, Forbes magazine, and The New York Times.